ncbi/vadr/documentation/annotate.md

 `cdsstopn`, `cdsstopp`, and `indf3pst` for the `VF1` CDS feature, and `indf5pst` fatal alert for the `VP2` CDS as shown [above](#altexample).
-If the `VF1` and `VP2` features were defined as expendable using the `misc_not_failure:"1"` key/value pair in the `.minfo` file as they are in the included example file `vadr.mnf-example.minfo`, then the sequence would have passed.
+If the `VF1` and `VP2` features were defined as non-essential using the `misc_not_failure:"1"` key/value pair in the `.minfo` file as they are in the included example file `vadr.mnf-example.minfo`, then the sequence would have passed.